Stuart Forster tries food inspired by an ancient recipe at Pohl Roman fortlet on the German Limes Strasse.

 The recipe originates from the Apicius cookbook, recipes collected and set down for posterity at around the turn of the 4th and 5th centuries – long after Imperial Rome’s authority had collapsed in Germany.
-Though the book lists ingredients it does not specify quantities, so if you want to experiment or change things about to suit your palette then, of course, feel free to do so.
+Though the book lists ingredients it does not specify quantities, so if you want to experiment or change things to suit your palate then, of course, feel free to do so.

 Paprika, which gives traditional Hungarian goulash its bite, is derived from the spicy capsicums that were introduced to Europe from the New World in Iberian ships during Early Modern times.
 Roman citizens would not have known them.

 During the height of the Roman Empire black pepper would have been carried to Europe from the Orient and was an expensive, luxury item.
 Some economic historians suggest the eastward flow of gold and silver was a factor in Rome’s decline and fall.
 So, delicious as it is, perhaps dishes such as this one contributed to the abandonment of Pohl in the second half of the third century?

 750 grams of chopped pork

 Olive oil for frying

 2.5 tablespoons of fish sauce

 2 tablespoons of vinegar